 Other commitments include private equity commitments, firm commitments in underwriting securities, commitments arising from deferred payment letters of credit and from acceptances in circulation and liabilities for calls on shares and other equity instruments.
+The required disclosures for transfers of financial assets and variable interest entities will be included in the Financial Report 2Q10, which will be published on our website and filed with the SEC on or about August 5, 2010.

-In the normal course of business, the Group enters into transactions with, and makes use of, SPEs.
+In the normal course of business, the Group enters into transactions with, and makes use of, special purpose entities (SPEs).
 An SPE is an entity in the form of a trust or other legal structure designed to fulfill a specific limited need of the company that organized it and are generally structured to isolate the SPE's assets from creditors of other entities, including the Group.
 The principal uses of SPEs are to assist the Group and its clients in securitizing financial assets and creating investment products.
 The Group also uses SPEs for other client-driven activity, such as to facilitate financings, and Group tax or regulatory purposes.